Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 MCBs are also known as time delay tripping devices which trip and shut down the system whenever there is an overcurrent flowing for a longer period of time and there is a danger to the entire circuit.When the power supply is shorted, these devices can shut the power off within 2.5 milliseconds.

-It is usually short circuits, spikes, power surges, circuit overloads, and conduit systems with grounded wires that cause circuit breakers to fail.
+An overloaded circuit breaker is often caused by short circuits, spikes, power surges, and conduit systems with grounded wires.

 Circuit breakers can go bad, so your suspicions are probably not unfounded.
-It is possible for circuit breakers to stop working properly (like water heaters, HVAC systems, etc.).
+It is possible for circuit breakers to malfunction the same way as any other indispensable appliance in your house (e.g. the water heater, the HVAC system, etc.).

 It is possible for both the RCD and circuit breaker to trip if the insulation failure is catastrophic.
 If, however, the leakage current to earth is close to one amp, then the circuit breaker will not react, but a RCD will react at any leakage current above 30 mA.